-Please note, we've temporarily moved to The Forum in Denton (and out of our usual base at Stepping Hill).
-This new address is listed under contact information.
+We've temporarily moved to The Forum in Denton - the address is listed under contact information.

 We currently have longer delays than usual for some of our routine mental health appointments and social communication assessments for children and young people.
 Read more in our latest service update.

 We've also secured a new, permanent location for our CAMHS service at Stopford House, Stockport.
 Located in the centre of Stockport, we will be investing nearly £1.4m into Stopford House to develop a safe and inspiring clinical space for children and young people, their families and staff.
 Read more here.

 We offer specialist services to children and young people who are experiencing mental health and emotional wellbeing difficulties.
 We also provide support to families.

 Some of the problems we can help with include:

 - ADHD (Attention Deficit Hyperactivity Disorder)